TOC Digital Speech and Debate Series 1

 This is only the second debate that I have judged.
 Please be patient as I learn the ropes.
 And please speak at a normal rate of speed so I can understand your arguments.
 If you speak too quickly, I cannot follow your argument, and if I cannot follow your argument, it will be hard for me to find that you won the round.
 Good luck to you all.

 I value arguments backed up by data and numbers.
 You must speak clearly and make sure i understand you.
 Don't argue about minor details.
 I rely on Impact Calculus, emphasis on probability.

 For rebuttals, when asking questions to your opposing team, let your opponents answer your questions as well.
 Also, I encourage debaters to structure their argument the best that they can as long as they are clear and logical.
 For evidence, I don't mind cards and paraphrasing as long as the presented information is accurate and reliable!
-I won't be too nitpicky about evidence as long as you're not lying and claiming that cows are pink or grass grows upside down, all that jazz.
+I won't be too nitpicky about evidence as long as you're not lying and claiming that cows are pink or grass grows upside down.

 Other than that, best of luck, have fun and you got this!

 I am a lay judge and have judged at a few national tournaments before.

 I am familiar with the structure of public forum debate, but please keep your own speech times.
 I will only vote off what is said in speeches, so if you want me to consider something, please mention it in your speech.
 I will be writing things down but only as much as I can hear, so speak slowly.